Rooks County Neighborhood

 What is the Tax Rebate Program?

 During the 1994 legislative session, lawmakers passed Senate Bill #732, which provides tax rebates for new construction and the rehabilitation of existing structures.
 In order to implement the legislation locally, each municipality must adopt a plan and designate an area in which they want to promote revitalization and development or redevelopment.

 It is a refund of the property taxes which are paid on the actual value added to a property due to the improvement.
 Under the Neighborhood Revitalization Plan legislation, the taxes relating to the assessed value on the property prior to the improvement may not be reduced and will continue to be payable.

 What is “qualified improvement”?

-Qualified improvement includes new construction, rehabilitation and additions.
+Qualified improvement includes new construction, some rehabilitation and additions.